- Home

 |-requirements.txt

 You will need Python v2.7 installed.
-It is often installed by default with various Linux distributions, but in case it is missing, you will need to install it yourself.
+It is often installed by default with various Linux distributions, but if it is missing, you will need to install it yourself.
 This is how it is done for Debian-based distributions:

-Install the pip (package manager), also necessary for the correct script work:
+Install the pip package manager, which is also necessary for the correct script work:

 pip 9.0.1 from /usr/local/lib/python2.7/dist-packages (python 2.7)